V-Sekai-fire/aria-character-core/decisions/R25W1900000-aria-neon-traverse-standalone-app.md

 Phase 2 will concentrate on zone transfer mechanics, implementing boundary crossing logic with complete state persistence.
 Zone-specific validation rules will be added, and boundary stress testing will begin to identify potential performance bottlenecks early in development.

-During Phase 3, the P2P inventory trading system will be built with full planner integration for trade optimization.
+During Phase 3, the authoritative inventory trading system will be built with full planner integration for trade optimization.
 Concurrent transaction handling will be implemented to support multiple simultaneous trades, with comprehensive trading stress tests to validate the system's ability to handle high-volume trading scenarios.

 The final Phase 4 will focus on performance optimization for massive multiplayer scenarios.
 The system will be tuned for 1000+ concurrent players with efficient state synchronization mechanisms.
 Performance monitoring will be added throughout, and final stress testing will validate all performance benchmarks are met.